 At AlaMed Injury Clinics, we have an expert team of doctors, nurses, and therapists dedicated to providing exceptional back injury treatment in Birmingham.
-Once our tests identify the underlying problem behind your back pain, we’ll develop the ideal plan for your needs.
+Once our tests identify the underlying problem behind your back pain, we will develop the ideal plan for your needs.
 We offer a wide range of treatments, including hot/cold therapy, nerve stimulation, laser therapy, exercise, and more.

 Contact us if you have a back injury and let our specialists give you the necessary care to get you back to health.

 Back injuries can occur instantaneously from an accident or gradually from aging.
 The injury can also be mild or severe.
 The severity is influenced by factors like age, health, occupation, lifestyle, weight, etc.

 Typical signs of back injury include:

 Back pain – The most common symptom of back injuries is a pain or ache in your back, sometimes extending to your pelvic region, hips, or feet.
 The pain can be a dull ache on the lower back or stinging pain that moves to the thighs, knees, or feet accompanied by a tingling sensation.
 The pain worsens after prolonged sitting or standing.

 The pain or ache is usually accompanied by:

 - Difficulty performing any activity requiring back support, like sleeping, standing, or urinating

 - Lack of control over bowel movements

 - Tightness and numbness on the pelvic region and thighs